CUB-Geomicrobiology/materials/trophy.md

 <div class="solution">
 anaerobic chemolithoautotrophy<br/>
-for short: anaerobic chemolithotrophy or more specifically <b>hydrogenotrophic methanogenesis</b> (literally, hydrogen eating methane production since the product of respiring with CO2 is methane)
+for short: anaerobic chemolithotrophy or more specifically <u>hydrogenotrophic methanogenesis</u> (literally, hydrogen eating methane production since the product of respiring with CO2 is methane)
 </div>

 Example organism that can do this: [*Methanosaeta* species](https://en.wikipedia.org/wiki/Methanosaeta)